We're an arty bunch, and we have some cool galleries to visit while you are here.

 Take a weekend drive out to The Wet Dog Gallery, located at Kingsdown a few minutes out of Timaru.

-Chris and Julie welcome everyone to come and say hello, they see the gallery as a place to enjoy, set on 5 acres with native bush and singing bell birds.
+Chris and Julie welcome everyone to visit their gallery set on 5 acres with native bush and singing bell birds.
 You might just find the perfect gift or a one-off item for the garden or home.

 Explore the garden and check out the sculptures, take time out on the seat under the tree and wander along the native bush tracks before browsing the gallery.